fomichev/pycryptobox/README.md

 database on the fly.
 So, your sensitive information is never exposed in plain text.

-The steps are:
+The steps `cbedit` does are:

 * Read `private/cryptobox` and decrypt it
 * For each type of entry in this file, read appropriate JSON file from `include/` and merge it with entry's variables (username, password, etc)
 * Merge all JSON entries into one string and encrypt it with AES
 * Embed this encrypted data into pre-baked HTML page (look at `html/` for more details)
 * Embed JavaScript and CSS (along with images) into HTML page and store it under `private/cryptobox/html` directory (cryptobox.html - is a desktop version; m.cryptobox.html - is a mobile one)

 If you're brave enough (or just want to understand what's going on under the hood), you can enable debug mode in the `lib/cfg.py` file; after that, all data from the aforementioned steps will be stored in the `private/tmp/` directory.
-There you can also change cipher parameters (e.g. PBKDF2 salt).
+You can also change cipher parameters (e.g. PBKDF2 salt) and entryped data file path in the `lib/cfg.py` file.

 ## Bookmarklet